chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 The Boot FSM detects that the SoC is bringing Caliptra out of reset.
 Part of this flow involves signaling to the SoC that Caliptra is ready for fuses.
 After fuses are populated and the SoC indicates that it is done downloading fuses, Caliptra can wake up the rest of the IP by deasserting the internal reset.
 The following figure shows the boot FSM state.

-*Figure 4: Mailbox Boot FSM state diagram*
+*Figure 3: Mailbox Boot FSM state diagram*

 ![](./images/Caliptra_mbox_boot_FSM.png)

-The boot FSM first waits for the SoC to assert cptra\_pwrgood and de-assert cptra\_rst\_b.
+The boot FSM first waits for the SoC to assert cptra\_pwrgood and deassert cptra\_rst\_b.
 In the BOOT\_FUSE state, Caliptra signals to the SoC that it is ready for fuses.
 After the SoC is done writing fuses, it sets the fuse done register and the FSM advances to BOOT\_DONE.

 BOOT\_DONE enables Caliptra reset deassertion through a two flip-flop synchronizer.